ChrisGreen4321/MyFirstProject/readme.md

 ### New update from PI4

-This is a update from new PC
+This is a update from new PC.